 Now click on the PixScan icon in the upper left, which will open the PixScan window on the right.
 Since I am using a photo I took with my smart phone & saved onto my computer, I select Import from File>Import PixScan Image from File.

-Creating the tag shape
+Step 2: Creating the tag shape

 I want the wood pieces to fit exactly on my tag.
 You could trace, but if you use the drawing tools you get crisper shapes.
 First, I draw a rounded rectangle.
 (If after you draw a shape your software just keeps on drawing them, click here to find out how to change that).
 Don’t worry if it isn’t perfect – we’re going to tweak it in the next step.